Beggin' Strips

 Beggin’ Strips is a brand of pet food and pet snack manufactured by Nestlé Purina PetCare.
 The product was first manufactured by Ralston Purina.
-The product's tagline is "Dogs Don't Know It's Not Bacon," which appeared in U.S. television commercials in the 1990s.
+The product's tagline is "Dogs Don't Know It's Not Bacon".
 The product is manufactured to resemble bacon strips.

 History

-Beggin' Strips were first sold in 1993.
+Beggin' Strips were first sold in 1989.
 Nestlé Purina started off by selling this product in North America.